-OF OFFENDERS convicted by the undergo rigorous der Section 304B on - High Court and acquitted the the appeals Held, the evidence on

-.49 and 221 of 1994 ao7.
-The High Court and order allowed are the respondents of all the charges levelled against them.
+OF OFFENDERS convicted by the undergo rigorous der Section 304B on -- High Court and acquitted the the appeals Held, the evidence on of all the charges levelled against them.
 Earlier, the appellants had been convicted by the trial court under Sections 498A and 304B IPC and sentenced to undergo rigorous imprisonment for two years under Section 498A and 7 years under Section 304B IPC.
-However, the appellants in Criminal Appeal No. 221/1994 who are respondent 3 and 4 before us were released on probation under Section 4 of the Probation of Offenders Act.
+However, the appellants in Criminal Appeal No. 221/1994 who are respondent 3 and 4 before us were reicasco on probation under Section 4 of the Probation of Offenders Act.
 As earlier noticed, the High Court by its impugned judgment and order has acquitted all of them of the charges levelled against them.

-3. We have heard counsel for the parties and we have also perused the records placed before us.
-We find ourselves in agreement with the High Court that so far as the allegations relating to the offence under Section 498A is concerned, the prosecution has not been able to establish its case again? the respondents.
-The High Court has considered the evidence on record and we fit do no reason to interfere with the finding of fact recorded by the High Court.
-So far as the offence under Section 304B is concerned, there is no evidence to suggest that soon before the occurrence the deceased was subjected to torture and harasament.
-In the absence of any such evidence, consisting and under Section 304B cannot be sustained.
+49 and 221 of 1994 107.
+The High Court and order allowed med the respondents has not been able to establish its case again. the respondents.
+The Hint, Court has considered the evidence on record and we that no reason to interfere with the finding of fact recorded by the High Court.
+So far as the offence under Section 304B is concerned. there is no evidence to suggest that soon before the occurrence the deceased was subjected to torture and harassment.
+In the absence of any such evidence, consiction under Section 304B cannot be sustained.
 Even the medical evidence on record is rather ambiguous.